Carpinteria, California: History

 Carpinteria was home to a Chumash village during pre-colonial times, which was known as Šujtu.

 In 1769, the Spanish Portolá expedition came west along the beach from the previous night's encampment at Rincon.
 The explorers found a large native village on the point of land where Carpinteria Pier is today.
 The party camped nearby on August 17.
 Fray Juan Crespí, a Franciscan missionary travelling with the expedition, noted that "Not far from the town we saw some springs of pitch.
 The Indians have many canoes, and at the time were building one, for which reason the soldiers named this town La Carpinteria" (the carpentry shop).

 The Chumash people used the naturally occurring surface asphalt to seal their canoes, known as Tomols.
 Petroleum seeps are still visible along the beach bluffs at Tar Pits Park on the campground beach of Carpinteria State Beach.
 The three closest drilling platforms visible from the shore are within the Carpinteria Offshore Oil Field, the 50th-largest field in California.

-On March 21, 2023, an EF0 tornado impacted a mobile home in Carpinteria, damaging 25 mobile homes.
+On March 21, 2023, an EF0 tornado impacted a mobile home park in Carpinteria, damaging 25 mobile homes.